ChetanXpro/chatgpt-telegram-bot/README.md

 ### How to install this bot ?

-- If You want to use database to store active users then use Master branch (You have to provide  mongoDb connection url)
+- If You want to use database to store active users then use Master branch (You have to enter mongoDb connection url in .env)
-- Or if you dont want to use database then checkout to bot-without-monogdb branch (no need to provide monogoDB connection url)
+- Or if you dont want to use database then checkout to bot-without-monogdb branch (no need to enter monogoDB connection url in .env)

 - Clone This repo
+- Create `.env` file in root
+- Enter Your API keys in .env files
 - To install all modules `npm install`
-- Enter Your API keys in .env files
 - To run developer server `npm run dev`

 ### Env